Nonagenarian is a word we don't get to use very often. What an unforgettable day! … [Read more...] about Nonagenarian!

 Growing up, my family took long car camping trips.
 My father was a principal and my mother was a teacher, so they took full advantage of summer vacation.
 All seven of us piled into a Ford Galaxy for trips we measured in weeks and thousands of miles.
 Our trunk was stuffed to capacity and an … [Read more...] about Traveling to the U-P of Michigan with Elderly Parents

-The following is by my father, Nicholas J. Huizenga, in which he describes a Talons Out Honor Flight he took on May 16, 2015.
-He died a year later, in June 2016, almost a year ago.
+The following account was written by my father, Nicholas J. Huizenga, a World War II veteran.
+He describes a Talons Out Honor Flight he took on May 16, 2015, along with a plane load of other WWII veterans.
 Memorial Day, May 25, 2015.
-Nine days ago I joined 105 veterans of World War ll on a trip to Washington D.C. … [Read more...] about Honor Flight: a WW II Veteran Reflects
+Nine days ago I joined 105 veterans of World War ll on a trip to … [Read more...] about Honor Flight: a WW II Veteran Reflects

 My husband, Doug, is a public school employee.
 Earlier this week Costco offered a "you can shop here even though you're not a member" event to public school employees.
 I like to shop at Costco once or twice a year to stock up on paper goods, so off we went.
 I couldn't do the errand without him … [Read more...] about Love Among the Paper Products